Here is a collection of the most frequently asked questions.

-Yes - if you have upgraded to the Organizer Plus edition, you will see a plus (+) sign in the footer of the last round.
+Yes - if you have upgraded to the Organizer Plus edition or Club Pack, you will see a plus (+) sign in the footer of the last round.
 Tapping on this will allow you to add a new court with the 4 players.

 How is the leaderboard 'Points Factor' applied?